 Safety – The College has campus security provided by the Campus Police, ensuring a safe and secure learning environment.

 Diverse Campus – John A. Logan College has an undergraduate population of over 4,000 students, international students from 30 foreign countries.
 The median age of a John A. Logan College student is 25; 39 percent are male and 61 percent are female.

 Admission Requirements – A completed application form is required, as well as a high school diploma, official school records or transcripts in English, and a financial capability statement.
-John A. Logan College requires international students to have a Test of English as a Foreign Language (TOEFL) score of 520 or higher (on the written TOEFL), or a score of 190 or higher (on the computer TOEFL), or a score of 68 or higher (on the Internet based TOEFL), or a score of 3, 4,or 5 on the APIEL (College Board) test, or a 6 or higher the IELTS on file before they can be admitted, and students must meet all certificate or degree program admissions requirements.
+John A. Logan College requires international students to have a Test of English as a Foreign Language (TOEFL) score of 520 or higher (on the written TOEFL), or a score of 190 or higher (on the computer TOEFL), or a score of 68 or higher (on the Internet based TOEFL), or a score of 59 on the PTE (Pearson Test of Academic English) test, or a 6 or higher the IELTS on file before they can be admitted, and students must meet all certificate or degree program admissions requirements.
 For complete information concerning the TOEFL exam, applicants may write to the following: